 C. Have them draw and color pictures of the land marks, and put them in sequential order.

 D. One will likely have to repeat this a few times before the child actually develops the brain patterns to complete this task efficiently.
-However “hands on learners” (50% of the population) often surprise us by how quickly and accurately they master this activity.
+However “hands on learners” (45% of the population) often surprise us by how quickly and accurately they master this activity.

 II.
-Possible Extra Activity to teach sequencing (note: For home school families this activity can be done in a co-op setting.)
+Possible Extra Activity to teach children sequencing (note: For home school families this activity can be done in a co-op setting.)

 III.
 How to teach Sequencing: Activity Two (This one is especially good because it also teaches general reading comprehension)